pyazo/sump-thing-frontend/README.md

 Contributions are welcomed and, in fact, encouraged.
 Here is how to make a contribution:

+- Create an issue for the feature or bugfix you are working on, or denote that you are PRing a current issue in the near future.
 - Fork the repo
 - Create a branch called `patch:<number>`.
    - For your first contribution, `patch:1` will work.